manan7008/DropWizard_gelocation/README.md

 Run the application as java application with following arguments server configuration.yml

 To create a table in your mysql database use this query.
-(We have used mysql database to store and access the responses)SQL script to create database:
+(We have used mysql database to store and access the responses, for quick reference I have updated my demo.sql db with this)SQL script to create database:

 CREATE TABLE `geolocation` (
   `id` int unsigned NOT NULL AUTO_INCREMENT,